JiscCTI/misp-docker/pages/configuration/general.md

 containers that best suit your deployment methods using either the [Local Deployment Page](../deploy/local.md) or the [Cloud Deployment Page](../deploy/cloud.md).

-This page assumed a local deployment, you will need to adapt it to suit your chosen cloud provider's systems for a cloud deployment.
+This page assumes a local deployment, you will need to adapt it to suit your chosen cloud provider's systems for a cloud deployment.

 ## Environment Variables